willdurand/Hateoas/README.md

 ```

 It is worth mentionning that these formats are the **default ones**, not the
 only available ones.
-You can use [different formats and even add your
+You can use [different formats through different
-owns]().
+serializers, and even add your owns](#serializers--formats).

 Now that you know how to add **links**, let's see how to add **embedded
 resources**.